IIFabixn/simple-asset-placer/README.md

 ## ✨ Core Features

 - 🚀 **Dual Placement Modes**: Traditional placement mode for new asset placement, plus innovative **Transform Mode** for modifying existing Node3D objects with a customizable key (TAB by default).
+Full undo/redo support for all operations.
+- 🔢 **Direct Numeric Input**: Type exact values for transformations - press rotation keys and type `45` for precise 45° rotation.
+Works for rotation, scale, height, and position adjustments in both modes.
 - 🔄 **Asset Cycling System**: Browse and switch between assets directly in the viewport with `[` and `]` keys - stay in your creative flow without returning to the dock.
 Supports tap or hold to rapidly cycle, with context-aware filtering and auto-scroll.
+- � **Multi-Object Transformation**: Select multiple Node3D objects and transform them simultaneously with full group coordination and atomic undo/redo tracking.
-- 🌍 **Universal Keyboard Support**: ALL keybinds work with international keyboards!
+- �🌍 **Universal Keyboard Support**: ALL keybinds work with international keyboards!
 Configure any key with modifier combinations (CTRL+ALT+key) for perfect compatibility with German, French, and other keyboard layouts.
 - 🏷️ **Advanced Category System**: Intelligent asset organization with automatic folder-based categories, custom tags, favorites, and recent assets tracking.
 - 🎮 **Professional Input Handling**: Advanced conflict prevention system ensures plugin shortcuts never interfere with Godot's built-in commands.
 Full modifier key support (CTRL, ALT, SHIFT, META) for every keybind.
 - 🔧 **Complete Customization**: Every aspect is configurable - from key bindings and reset behaviors to placement settings and visual feedback.
-- ⚡ **Performance Optimized**: Fast thumbnail generation with isolated rendering, efficient asset loading, and smooth real-time placement with instant visual feedback.
+- ⚡ **Performance Optimized**: Frame-based settings caching, double-buffered AABB calculations, fast thumbnail generation with isolated rendering, and smooth real-time placement with instant visual feedback.
-- 🎨 **Clean Architecture**: Modular, decoupled design built for reliability and extensibility.
+- 🎨 **Clean Architecture**: Modern instance-based design with service registry pattern, dedicated mode handlers, and specialized utility classes for maintainability and extensibility.

 ## 🚀 Quick Start